 Prison radicalization is not a new threat.
-To the contrary, prisons have always been an incubator for radical ideas, in part because there is a captive audience.
+Prisons have always been an incubator for radical ideas, in part because there is a captive audience.
 Recall that Hitler wrote Mein Kampf while in prison; and Stalin, while himself incarcerated, recruited inmates to power the Bolshevik Revolution.
 Zeljko Raznatovic, the founder of Arkan's Tigers, took part in the ethnic cleansing of Bosnia in the 1990s, was just a petty criminal until he spent time in Western Europe's prisons.
-The spiritual philosopher of Al Qaeda, Sayyid Qutb, wrote the radical Islamist manifesto Ma'alim fi al-Tariq (Milestones Along the Road) while in an Egyptian prison; and Abu Musab al-Zarqawi recruited followers while imprisoned.
+The spiritual philosopher of Al Qaeda, Sayyid Qutb, wrote the radical Islamist manifesto Ma'alim fi al-Tariq (Milestones Along the Road) while in an Egyptian prison; and Abu Musab al-Zarqawi, initially merely a petty criminal, recruited followers while imprisoned.
 Of course, religious radicalization is not unique to Islam - and remains the exception rather than the rule, irrespective of the faith at issue.
-What follows is a distillation of the most salient findings on the subject of religious radicalization of inmates, as generated by a unique partnership and multi-disciplinary joint undertaking which I co-chaired with Dr. Saathoff.